HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/consulting.md

 * Training “Statistics for Engineers”, teaching best practices in analyzing telemetry data.

-* Improvement of existing applications and infrastructure to improve observability, operability and debugability.
+* Improvement of existing infrastructure and applications and infrastructure to improve observability.

 ### Credentials